Markos R. Kay is a digital artist, creative director, illustrator and lecturer with a focus in art & science.

-Currently working as a freelance Creative Director, Designer, Illustrator, and a Lecturer at the University of Greenwich and Chelsea College of Arts.
-He is best known for his artificial life video art experiment aDiatomea (2007), now a permanent exhibit at Haeckel's Phyletic Museum and the generative short film The Flow (2011) which even made it into a Breaking Bad episode.
+He is best known for his video art experiment aDiatomea (2007), exhibited at Ernst Haeckel's Phyletic Museum and the generative short film The Flow (2011) which even made it into a Breaking Bad episode.
+His art and design practice ranges from screen-based media, to projection and print.

 Enquiries and commissions